faceyspacey/redux-first-router/README.md

 That means having the address bar update in response to actions and ***bi-directionally*** having actions dispatched in response to address bar changes, such as via the browser back/forward buttons.
-The "bi-directional" aspect is embodied in diagram above where the first arrow points both ways--dispatching actions changes the address bar, and changes to the address bar dispatches actions.
+The "bi-directional" aspect is embodied in the diagram above where the first arrow points both ways--dispatching actions changes the address bar, *and* changes to the address bar dispatches actions.

 In addition, here are some key obstacles **Pure Redux Router** seeks to *avoid*: